albertogallini/txn_engine/Readme.md

     - Familiar API: DashMap provides an API very similar to HashMap, making it easier for developers familiar with HashMap to transition or use interchangeably in many cases.
     - Iterator Support: It supports iterators, including those that are safe for concurrent use (iter()), which simplifies working with map data in a thread-safe manner.

- -  the `read_and_process_transactions` menthod in the `EngineFunctions` (and its impelmentation in `Engine`) offers the necessary abstraction to process a generic input stream (`std::io::Read`) efficienlty by leveraging on buffering to avoid high memory consumption.
+ -  the `read_and_process_transactions` method in the `EngineFunctions` (and its implementation in `Engine`) offers the necessary abstraction to process a generic input stream (`std::io::Read`) efficiently by leveraging on buffering to avoid high memory consumption.

  -  To have consistent results processing concurrently multiple transactions streams, the streams:
     - must have disjoint client id ranges.
 This is also related to scalabilty, see also the notes about *sharding* in ***Stress Test script & performance measure*** section.